Chirality and the Conway polynomial: The work of Hartley and Kawauchi

 \section{The work of Hartley and Kawauchi}

-A knot is said to be strongly positive (or negative) amphicheiral if there is an orientation reversing involution of $S^3$ which fixes the knot set-wise, and whose restriction to the knot preserves string orientation or reverses it.
+Recall that a knot is said to be strongly positive amphicheiral if there is an orientation reversing involution of $S^3$ which fixes the knot set-wise, and whose restriction to the knot preserves string orientation.